pensjonatus/flash-fiction/blog/the-doctor-and-the-case-against-sickness-and-death.md

 ---
-title: 'The Doctor and the Case Against Sickness and Death'
+title: The Doctor and the Case Against Sickness and Death
 date: '2023-12-20'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I woke up in a medical-type room.
 What do you call one of those?
 A medical-type